UzairRan/UzairRan/README.md

 - **Practical ML:** Choosing the right approach—whether a neural network, simple rule-based logic, or clean data architecture.
 I don’t chase complexity unnecessarily.

 - **Product Thinking:** Designing solutions that solve real human problems.
-The goal is quiet confidence—technology that works seamlessly so users just get their job done.
+The goal is quiet confidence technology that works seamlessly so users just get their job done.

 - **User-Focused Delivery:** Building APIs, dashboards, and integrations so non-technical users can act on insights.